 - What is the most efficient way to transition the business to a family member(s)?
 Does the business owner want to gift the company to the next generation?

-- Is it better to sell the business to the employees or to a third party?
+- Is it better to sell the business to the employees or a third party?

 - How to equitably account for a child’s inheritance that is not involved in the company?

-With family owned businesses, establishing a clear succession plan and communicating it to all interested parties is paramount to the ultimate success of the company.
-Without a transparent plan, emotions can inevitably undermine the prospects of the business moving forward and the ensuing chaos could result in the business becoming a mere statistic.
+With family-owned businesses, establishing a clear succession plan and communicating it to all interested parties is paramount to the ultimate success of the company.
+Without a clear plan, emotions can inevitably undermine the prospects of the business moving forward, and the ensuing chaos could result in the business becoming a mere statistic.